 Dr. Cravens has been teaching on the College-University level since 1976.
 He is a licensed Marriage and Family Therapist as well as a licensed Professional Counselor/Mental Health Service Provider with almost 35 years of experience in mental health services.
-Professor Cravens just completed serving 10 years on the TN Health Related Board for Licensing Professional Counselors and Marriage and Family Therapists.
+Professor Cravens served 10 years on the TN Health Related Board for Licensing Professional Counselors and Marriage and Family Therapists.
 His private practice focuses on adult clients with mood and anxiety disorders, couples-marital therapy, and sexual therapy for individuals and/or couples.
 He is frequently asked to conduct Marriage and Family Seminars across the United States.
 Dr. Cravens' research interests/expertise is in the areas of professional counseling issues, ethics, and sexual needs and concerns.
 He is a member of the American Counseling Association, American Psychological Association, American Association of Marriage and Family Therapy, American Association of Christian Counselors, The American Psychotherapy Association, The National Council on Family Relations, and The American Association of Sex Therapists, Counselors and Therapists.

 Chair of the Department of Behavioral Sciences; Associate Professor of Social Work